hansenji/ViewModelInject/README.md

 #### NOTE
 This is using alpha versions of the Androidx/JetPack libraries.
 Use at your own risk.

-This Library will go 1.0 when ViewModel-SavedState library goes to full release and Assisted Inject goes 1.0.
+This Library will go 1.0 when Assisted Inject goes 1.0.

 Usage
 -----